CiscoDevNet/xapi-samples/jsxapi/httpfeedback/README.md

 # Service to follow people count metrics in real time

+Start an HTTP Server that registers as a Webhook to your Room Device (via xAPI 's HttpFeedback)

 Open a terminal and run the commands as described below:

 ```shell